 SG: Wow!
 Ten days!

 EH: Not that I knew much about film making; I mean I was a total newcomer.
 But what Roman was doing with the hand-held cameras without any kind of break… I mean I had worked on ‘Valley of the Dolls’ so I knew what dolly shots were, and close-ups and how they set up a shot, but what Roman was doing with ‘Rosemary’s Baby’ was having the camera on somebody’s shoulder walking through these elaborate sets all in one take!
 And even during the scene itself when Rosemary finally comes in, rather than using a tripod or a dolly, he had the cameraman literally over her shoulder filming reactions on people.
-That’s how he could get really, instead of fast cuts, he would get an unbroken feeling from the audience viewpoint – Rosemary’s point of view – of reactions.
-It was, as I discovered later, a trend-setting kind of a thing he was doing.
+That’s how he could get really get an unbroken feeling from the audience viewpoint and from Rosemary’s viewpoint – of reactions.
+It was, as I discovered later, a trend-setting technique.

 SG: Yes, it’s really a unique perspective.
 Everything in the film is from Rosemary’s point of view or the camera is always on her face or what she’s doing.
 There’s just something so enchanting or enthralling about that film with the camera work and the point-of-view.